Sunday, July 19, 2020

 Portrayed by Rachel Keller (who was fantastic in season two of Fargo), she is largely ornamental, although she does get in a couple good scenes where Linda performs Betty's notorious obscenity-laced answering machine rants for her shocked friends.
 But I didn't think Keller got nearly the opportunity to flesh out Linda as much as Michelle Johnson did in the Baxter version, although I would go to bat for Keller as the far superior actress.

 Another thing that bugged me was that one of Betty's issues, in addition to aging, was weight gain.
 At the time she shot Dan and Linda she had socked on about 60 pounds, not an insignificant amount.
+Peet's Betty was tall and lean to the end.
 I don't know if Peet refused to gain weight for the role or a fat suit wasn't working, but this was a glaring omission.
+I kept waiting for her to get bigger and she never did, and I found it distracting.

 I thought the Baxter version did a better job of showing Betty wearing out her friends with her years long, non-stop obsession with Dan and Linda.
 In the USA version there were hints, but then suddenly her friends were testifying against her with a vengeance and it was kind of jarring.
 If you didn't know better, it was like they were friends one day, then turned on her the next.
 From what I've seen and read over the years, Betty's friends went above and beyond for her, until they just couldn't do it anymore.
 I feel like this series did them a disservice in that respect.